Health and Vaccination Information

 As part of our adoption program, we are committed to helping ensure that your new pet is healthy upon adoption.
 We have not noticed any signs of disease in this animal unless noted in the medical record that was provided to you at the time of adoption.
 To ensure your pet’s ongoing health, we encourage you to select a veterinarian and schedule an appointment as soon as possible.
 At that time your veterinarian can determine any health issues that may have developed since adoption, or conditions that weren’t apparent during the animal’s stay at the Humane Society of Boulder Valley.

 While at the Humane Society of Boulder Valley, your pet received the following vaccines and/or treatments.
 Many animals receive more than what is listed below.
-This is just the basics that all animals receive.
 Please review your medical history for other medical issues diagnosed/treated:

 DHPP (Distemper Combination)